megajanlott/cbor-decoder/README.md

 `cbor-decoder` is a Python library for decoding raw **CBOR** data to JSON or Python data structures.

+## features

+- install via `pip`
+- a single function for decoding raw CBOR data
+- different interfaces
+  - decode straight to JSON
+  - decode to Python data structures
+  - decode from Python streams, files and strings

 ## roadmap

 1. get familiar with CBOR